elizaibeth/Crypto-Price-Predictor/README.md

 ```

 `--cache PATH` selects another SQLite file. `--offline` and `--full-refresh` cannot
 be combined.
-A full refresh covers at least ten years and any older stored rows.
+A full refresh covers up to twelve years and any older stored rows.
 CSV input bypasses the cache; experiment snapshots remain immutable inputs when
 you save them under distinct filenames.